AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##R-Squared
 ### Description
-The R-Squared indicator is one of the indicators belonging to the linear regression series.
-R-Squared is the correlation coefficient that describes the quality of the linear regression line.
+This indicator belongs to the linear regression series.
+R-Squared is the correlation coefficient that specifies the quality of the linear regression line.

-R-Squared derives its name from the calculation, since the value is the square of the correlation coefficient, which in the discipline of mathematics is prefixed with the Greek letter Rho (P).
+It is the calculation that gives R-Squared its name – the value is the square of the correlation coefficient, which in mathematics is prefixed with the Greek letter Rho (P).

 See [*Linear Regression*], [*LinRegSlope*], [*LinRegIntercept*].